eonum/medcodesearch-frontend-react/README.md

 ### Setup
 #### Development
-For the local installation go into the folder `medcodesearch-frontend-react` and run `npm install`.
+For the local installation go into the folder `medcodesearch-frontend-react` and run ` install`.
-To start the local app run `npm start`.
+To start the local app run `yarn start`.
 It will open at [http://localhost:3000](http://localhost:3000) in your browser.
 #### Production
 Run deploy script `deploy.sh`.